recyclebin5385/nodreports/README.md

 ```

 By default, the loaded template has property "engine" which has property "handlebars".
-You can customize Handlebars module such as register additional Handlebars helpers through the property.
+You can customize Handlebars module via the property, such as register additional Handlebars helpers.

 Below is an example to add an additional helper.